Privacy Policy

 From the kid as they use the tutor:

-- Math questions they type
+- Math questions they type and their answers

 - Issue reports (“this question is confusing”) they file